apexfarm/ApexTestKit/README.md

 ### Junction Order

-**Note**: Different order of the junction relationships will result different distribution patterns.
+Different defining order of the junction relationships will result different distribution patterns.
 Here is an example if the above ATK statement define Contact first before Opportunity.

 ```java
 ATK.prepare(Contact.SObjectType, 10)